 Organization is key during your association’s transition to being member-controlled.
 You need to coordinate with different moving parts, including the developer, board members, vendors, and professionals.
 You also need to read and understand a lot of different information, including governing documents, financial and legal information.
 It’s also very important to tour the project, fix any issues and start to create maintenance plans that will help you and future boards.

 There is a lot to do, and having tools will help.
-So we created a free HOA transition checklist that you can download, share with other stakeholders, and use to keep up with different tasks.
-You include what the task is, when the deadline is, and who is in charge of doing that task.
+So we created a free HOA transition checklist you can download, share with other stakeholders, and use to keep track of all your tasks.
+You include what the task is, when the deadline is, and who is responsible for it.
 There’s a graph that tells us how close you are to finishing all the tasks in that category, so you can easily see how close you are.

 Wrapping up HOA Transition Checklist

 Your HOA’s transition from developers to members is an important time when a lot is happening.
-It’s important that the board knows what the developer’s role is and what they need to do.
+It’s important that the board understands the developer’s role and what they need to do.
 They should also have a clear idea of the challenges and outcomes.

-Using an HOA transition checklist makes it easier to organize tasks and see what needs to be done when, and by who.
-When the board has more control and confidence, they should look into having a website to help them communicate with residents, and improve engagement and transparency.
+Using an HOA transition checklist makes it easier to organize tasks and see what needs to be done when, and by whom.
+When the board has greater control and confidence, it should consider creating a website to better communicate with residents and improve engagement and transparency.

 We can also help you communicate better with each other and with residents, store documents and important information, and improve general management using our software, Neigbrs by Vinteum.
 We’re the only communication-focused software in the market, which can make all the difference during the transition phase, and beyond.
 Set up your free demo with no strings attached.